Mother and Baby Baboons

 We had a lovely walk up to the lighthouse and saw beautiful views.
 The whole area around Cape Town is stunning.
 I hope we are able to do a conference there so you can see it in person!
 We also had one of the nicest meals of my life, with seven kinds of seafood and curry.
 We happily headed to the car after our lovely sojourn.
 And yes, some baboons were being chased out of the restaurant.
 Oh, and a bird stole calamari right out of my hand at the restaurant.

 We got to the parking lot with Dorothy carrying our leftovers in a white Styrofoam carton.
 The baboons were nowhere to be seen.
 Then from far down the parking lot came the mother—running at high speed with the baby firmly attached to her back.
 She went right for Dorothy’s carton and spilled rice and shrimp.
 The baby jumped off her back and the two of them ate the rice.
 They apparently don’t like shrimp.
 The baby then jumped back on mom and off they went looking for another victim.

-They found the next victim quickly: It was a woman with drinks in a white plastic bag.
-The momma wrestled the bag quickly out of the shocked woman's grip.
-The baboon got an orange drink out, bit a hole in it and began sucking the juice, most of which fell to the ground.
+They found the next victim quickly: it was a woman with drinks in a white plastic bag.
+The mama wrestled the bag quickly out of the shocked woman’s grip.
+The baboon got an orange drink out, bit a hole in it and began sucking the juice, most of which spilled to the ground.
 The baby jumped off her back and drank the juice off of the ground.
-When momma had sucked all she could, she threw down the almost empty bottle and began to suck the rest off the ground with her baby (see picture).
-When they were done with that the baby jumped back onto her perch on momma's back and off they went.
+When mama had sucked all she could, she threw down the almost empty bottle and began to suck the rest off the ground with her baby (see picture).
+When they were done with that, the baby jumped back onto her perch on mama’s back and off they went.
 We had many rich and delightful experiences but this was the funniest.

 We also stopped at a penguin colony on the way back from the cape.
-Dorothy said after many trips to the cape this is the first time she saw a mother baboon with her baby.
+Dorothy said after many trips to the cape this is the first time she had seen a mother baboon with her baby.
 This was delightful for midwives!

 Each one teach one.